sidmulajkar/sidsblog/sidmulajkar/content/posts/how-to-handle-double-booking-problem-using-db.md

 draft: false
 ---

-How to Handle the Double booking problem in an app or website just using the database?
+--

 **Well the Answer is :**

-It totally depends, on what use, we are using the concurrency model for using the specific database to avoid this problem.
+It totally depends, on what use, we are using the concurrency model, for using the specific database to avoid this problem.

 ---